benhoyle/website_manager/README.md

 # Website Manager
-A configuration to server multiple domains using Nginx and Flask on a Raspberry Pi 3.
+A configuration to serve multiple domains using Nginx and Flask on a Raspberry Pi 3.

 ## Pi Setup
 Download a copy of the 64 bit Hypriot OS image from here : [https://github.com/DieterReuter/image-builder-rpi64/releases](https://github.com/DieterReuter/image-builder-rpi64/releases).